Charles Coughlin: 1940 to 1942

 In January 1940, the Federal Bureau of Investigation (FBI) raided the Brooklyn headquarters for the Christian Front, arresting 17 men on charges of plotting to overthrow the U.S. government.
 Coughlin then issued a statement, saying that while he was not a member of the Christian Front and disavowed violence, he did not disassociate himself from the group.
 He called the Front "pro-American, pro-Christian, anti-Communist and anti-Nazi".
 The trials for the 17 men ended in acquittals and hung juries; one of the defendants took his own life.

 Both Coughlin and renowned aviator Charles Lindbergh would serve as the lead spokesmen for the isolationist America First Committee.

 In the September 23, 1940, issue of Social Justice, Coughlin announced that he was cancelling Golden Hour, forced "...by those who control circumstances beyond my reach".
 Coughlin now had to rely on Social Justice to reach his followers.
 In 1940, reversing his previous position, Kennedy attacked Coughlin's isolationism.
 After the December 1941 Japanese attack on Pearl Harbor and the U.S. declaration of war against the Axis Powers, anti-interventionist movements rapidly lost public support.
 Isolationists such as Coughlin were tagged as enemy sympathizers.

+In September 1941, Coughlin's request for a passport would be denied by the U.S. State Department, which classified him as "reported pro-Nazi."
+Coughlin also denounced the entry of the United States into World War II following the bombing of Pearl Harbor, claiming that Jews had planned the war for their own benefit and had conspired to involve the United States.
+Coughlin's comments after the bombing of Pearl Harbor and changing public sentiment would give the U.S. an opportunity to restrict Coughlin's political activities.
+In 1942, the FBI would raid Coughlin's church and seize all parish records and personal papers.